Books on Japanese History

 The Imperial Japanese Army ripped through Asia and the Pacific in 1941, with no one seemingly able to stop the onslaught.
 China came under increasingly brutal occupation, until it was no longer in control of any of its ports.
 To get around what was effectively a blockade - the Japanese occupation - some 200,000 Chinese laborers built a 700-mile overland route - the legendary Burma Road - through the jungle from southwest China into Burma.
 The city of Lashio - the jumping off point of the Burma Road - was connected by train to the Burmese port city Rangoon.
 And thus was China, briefly, connected to supplies from the outside world.
 This came to an abrupt halt in 1942 when Japan crushed Burma and occupied it too, and thus closing off the Burma Road.

-"The Burma Road" recounts the war in Burma from the point of view of the soldiers who fought and often died there.
-Isolated mountains that were considered of little strategic value, northern Burma became the site of fierce fighting as the Allies attempted to pry China from the grip of the Japanese.
+The Burma Road recounts the war in Burma from the point of view of the soldiers who fought and often died there.
+With its isolated mountains that were considered of little strategic value, northern Burma became the site of fierce fighting as the Allies attempted to pry China from the grip of the Japanese.
 In masculine prose, Donovan Webster revisits what is left of the Road in an attempt at experiencing what both the Allied and Japanese soldiers did in war.

 For fans of World War II reportage and both the Allied and Imperial war machines, this is the illuminating story of a little-known conflict.
 A compelling and entertaining read.

 University of Hawaii Press

 Farris's book is a much needed addition to English-language scholarship on early Japanese history; not only that, it is that rarest of books: a highly readable book on archeology that manages to bring to life and make real aspects of life in Japan in the period of 100 AD to 800 AD.